D10f/python-scripts/README.md

 # python-scripts

-A collection of several small scripts written in Python
+A collection of small scripts written in Python and implemented as command line utility programs.

 #### [Batch Resizer](https://github.com/herokunt/python-scripts/blob/main/batch-resizer.py)
 Batch resizer is a small utility script that looks at a directory and processes all images in it in some way.
 You can resize them, convert them into other formats or bundle them together in a nice compressed archive, ready to be uploaded.
 Some examples:

 ```
 # Resize all images to a specified width and height (aspect ratio preserved)